How to use this calculator

 The most important thing to remember at this stage is to upload ALL your wallets and exchange accounts.
 All your accounts/ wallets across all the years you have traded.
 This enables the most accurate version of your tax obligation and it is a requirement of all governments to keep complete records.

 For exchange accounts we can often get the transaction type from the import file or API however for other crypto wallets because there are so many different transaction types the process is harder.
 For some platforms such as Uniswap or DeFi protocols we can generally ascertain if you were making a trade, receiving an interest payment, transferring between protocols but you will notice some transactions are categorized as in/out which means you have to label them yourself.
-It is also a good idea to double check that the transactions are correctly labeled.
+It is also a good idea to double check that the transactions are correctly labelled.

 At this stage, you can also manually add transactions.
 If CTC doesn’t support the exchange you are using or the transaction history you have doesn’t go back far enough you should manually add the transaction based on the date, coin, and price.